 The idea of keeping your entire home warm in the winter seems logical.
 We’ve heard stories of people covering their soffit in the winter to retain heat.
 That is a big no-no.

 First, your attic is insulated on the floor and removed from the rest of your living space.
 This space does not need to be heated.
-Your attic seals off from the rest of the house, and there should not be heat loss into the attic.
+Your attic seals off from the rest of the house.

 Second, you will trap warm, moist air in your attic by sealing off your soffits during the winter.
-The warm, moist air is conducive for mold growth and rot to your roof sheathing.
+The warm, moist air is conducive to mold growth and rot to your roof sheathing.